dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     a restriction to some type and temporarily ignore it, the language continues to enforce that restriction externally all throughout the subtype hierarchy.

-    This means that you can't just look at a single type declaration to see what you're allowed to do with it.
+    This means that you cannot just look at a single type declaration to see what you're allowed to do with it.
 You have to walk up the hierarchy looking for modifiers.
 I think it's important for users to be able to quickly tell what they can do with a type just by looking at its declaration, so I don't like this.

 *   **No inherited restrictions.** The simplest option is to say that each type gets whatever restrictions you put on it.
 Since `MySubclass` has no